AlexanderMendivil/AlexanderMendivil/README.md

 - 👋 Hi, I’m @AlexanderMendivil
 - 👀 I’m interested in: web, mobile, gamedev, videography, photography and 3D art
-- 🌱 I’m currently learning: Hitting flutter all days!
+- 🌱 I’m currently learning: Hitting flutter and rust all days!
-- 💞️ I’m looking to collaborate on: almost any web or mobile open source project!
+- 💞️ I’m looking to collaborate on: rust open soruce projects!
 - 📫 How to reach me [...](https://www.linkedin.com/in/ivan-alexander-mendivil-araujo-103479213/)

 <!---